 “The Institute fills a really remarkable and unique place because it is willing—indeed its mandate is—to fund research that has the potential to entirely change the face and the future of science on this subject (lupus).
 Through its annual support, the LRI strengthens the lupus research landscape and moves novel concepts forward to secure large-scale federal funding.”

-– William E. Paul, MD, chairman of the LRI Scientific Advisory Board
+– The late William E. Paul, MD, formerly chairman of the LRI Scientific Advisory Board

 Lupus and Allied Diseases Association, Inc.